milesthenerd/AM2R-Multitroid/README.md

 Currently syncs all items, metroids, events, and power-ups.

 Currently, pressing F1 will make an attempt to connect to the server.
 F2 will disconnect from the server.
+F3 will show the current random seed.

 Put the ip of the server you want to connect to into the ipaddress.txt.
 The server operates on port 64198 and cannot be changed at the moment.